Dragonstb/ScribeVTTRPG/Docs/userJourneys.md

-Some user stories explaining how ScribeVTTRPG is used and how it works.
+Some user journeys explaining how ScribeVTTRPG is used and how it works.

 # GM starts a new session